Robert Cecil, 1st Earl of Salisbury

-Robert Cecil, 1st Earl of Salisbury, (1 June 1563 – 24 May 1612) was an English statesman noted for his direction of the government during the Union of the Crowns, as Tudor England gave way to Stuart rule (1603).
+Robert Cecil, 1st Earl of Salisbury (1 June 1563 – 24 May 1612) was an English statesman and alleged spymaster noted for his direction of the government during the Union of the Crowns, as Tudor England gave way to Stuart rule (1603).
 Lord Salisbury served as the Secretary of State of England (1596–1612) and Lord High Treasurer (1608–1612), succeeding his father as Queen Elizabeth I's Lord Privy Seal and remaining in power during the first nine years of King James I's reign until his own death.

 The principal discoverer of the Gunpowder Plot of 1605, Robert Cecil remains a controversial historic figure as it is still debated at what point he first learned of the plot and to what extent he acted as an agent provocateur.

 Early life and family

 Cecil (created Earl of Salisbury in 1605) was the younger son of William Cecil, 1st Baron Burghley by his second wife, Mildred Cooke, eldest daughter of Sir Anthony Cooke of Gidea, Essex.
 His elder half-brother was Thomas Cecil, 1st Earl of Exeter, and philosopher Francis Bacon, 1st Viscount St Albans, was his first cousin.

 Robert Cecil was 5 ft 4 in tall, had scoliosis, and was hunchbacked.
 Living in an age which attached much importance to physical beauty in both sexes, he endured much ridicule as a result: Queen Elizabeth I called him "my pygmy", and King James I nicknamed him "my little beagle".
 Nonetheless, his father recognised that it was Robert rather than his half-brother Thomas who had inherited his own political genius.

 Cecil attended St John's College, Cambridge, in the 1580s, but did not take a degree.
 He also attended "disputations" at the Sorbonne.

 In 1589, Cecil married Elizabeth Brooke, the daughter of William Brooke, 10th Baron Cobham by his second wife, Frances Newton.
 Their son, William Cecil, was born in Westminster on 28 March 1591, and baptised in St Clement Danes on 11 April.
 He was followed by a daughter, Lady Frances Cecil (1593–1644).
 Elizabeth died in 1597, leaving Cecil with two small children.
 Her brothers Henry, 11th Baron Cobham, and George Brooke were arrested by Cecil for their involvement in the Bye and Main Plots; George, her younger brother, was executed at Winchester on 5 December 1603 for high treason.

 In 1608, Frances Cecil caught the eye of King James I's daughter Elizabeth and she made Sir John Harington write to Salisbury to invite her to join her household.
 She married the 5th Earl of Cumberland and had one daughter but no sons.